-VIA is a central cross-section and a symbolic focal point for the new modern Oslo.
-The architecture interprets the surrounding volumes' characteristics and heights and adds a new and unique architectural expression.
-The complex is a combination of exclusive shops, high-end offices and parking facilities available to the city center, ensuring a lively urban environment.
+VIA is a central cross-section and a symbolic focal point for modern Oslo.
+The architecture interprets the surrounding volumes' characteristics and heights, adding a new and unique architectural expression.
+The 58,500 m2 complex is a combination of exclusive shops, high-end offices, and parking facilities available to the city centre, ensuring a lively urban environment.